blacksheepdesign/webpack/README.md

 ## Documentation

-TBD - We are currently working on documentation for this template.
-For now, most questions can be answered with the webpack/vue template docs below.
+The documentation is still in progress, but you may find these links useful.

-- [For the vuejs-templates/webpack](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For webpack-bsd](https://blacksheepdesign.github.io/webpack-bsd/): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage